sophgo/sophgo-doc/SG200X/TRM/contents/en/clock/pll_configure.rst

 PLL configuration
 -----------------

-See :ref:`table_pll_configure`, the chip has 9 built-in PLLs (not counting Analog IP built-in PLL), which are divided into two types of PLL: integer frequency multiplication and fractional frequency multiplication.
+See :ref:`table_pll_configure`, the chip has 8 built-in PLLs (not counting Analog IP built-in PLL), which are divided into two types of PLL: integer frequency multiplication and fractional frequency multiplication.

+For more information on PLL Configuration/Control Registers, refer to :ref:`section_clock_pll_reg_overview` and :ref:`section_clock_pll_reg_description`.

 .. include:: ../../contents-share/clock/pll_configure_params.table.rst